mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 -----------------------

-The last stage before a variogram function can be modeled is to define an empirical variogram, also known as *experimental variogram*, which will be used to parameterize a variogram model.
+The last stage before a variogram function can be modeled is to define an experimental variogram, also known as *empirical variogram*, which will be used to parameterize a variogram model.
 However, the expermental variogram already contains a lot of information about spatial relationships in the data.
 Therefore, it's worth looking